- Acute trauma: fall, blow, dislocation

 Cause

-Shoulder pain can occur acutely due to an accident or fall, or it can develop gradually and become chronic, for example, through overload, wear and tear, or incorrect loading.
-Depending on the cause, the symptoms manifest differently: pain during movement, restricted mobility, instability, or weakness can be indications of various affected structures.
-In physically active people or those in manual trades, overload, tendon irritation, or micro-injuries are common.
+Shoulder pain can occur acutely due to an accident or fall, or develop gradually, or become chronic, e.g., due to overload, wear and tear, or incorrect loading.
+Depending on the cause, the symptoms manifest differently: pain during movement, restricted mobility, instability, or weakness can indicate various affected structures.
+In physically active or manual workers, overload, tendon irritation, or micro-injuries are common.

-Furthermore, degenerative changes in the shoulder tend to increase with age.
+In old age, degenerative changes in the shoulder also tend to increase.

 Symptoms

 Depending on the affected structure and severity, shoulder complaints can vary greatly.
-Some symptoms are noticeable during specific movements, while others appear even at rest or at night.
+Some complaints become noticeable during certain movements, while others also appear at rest or at night.

 Typical symptoms are: